inspired-consulting/threat-shield-website/README.md

 ## Deploy

+The site is deployed to Cloudflare pages.

 Just commit and push changes.
-GitHub actions will deploy them, see `.github/workflows/deploy-pages.yml`
+This will trigger the Cloudflare build pipeline.

 ## Initial setup